bsnAndras/gfa-wanderer/Specifications.md

 #### 🟩Strike

-- 🟩On a strike a strike value (SV) is calculated from SP and a d6 doubled.
+- 🟩On a strike, a strike value (SV) is calculated from SP and a d6 doubled.
 - 🟩The strike is successful if 2 \* d6 + SP is higher than the other character's DP.
 - 🟩On a successful strike the other character's HP is decreased by the SV - the